cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 In case that an application whishes to use another form of encoding, the guidance given in {{CDMP05}} SHOULD BE considered.

 Although already K is a shared value, it MUST NOT itself be used as an application key.
 Instead, ISK MUST BE used.
 Leakage of K to an adversary can lead to offline dictionary attacks.

+As noted already in {{protocol-section}} it is RECOMMENDED to process ISK by use of a suitable strong key derivation function KDF (such as defined in {{?RFC5869}}) first, before using the key in a higher-level protocol.

+## Key confirmation

+In some applications it is advisable to add an explicit key confirmation round after the CPace protocol flow.
+However, as this is anyway already a built-in feature in many higher-level protocols, such as e.g. TLS 1.3, the CPace protocol described here does not mandate use of a key confirmation on the level of the CPace sub-protocol.

+Already without explicit key confirmation, CPace enjoys weak forward security under the sCDH and sSDH assumptions {{CPacePaper}} and also enjoys perfect forward security under the stronger assumption of the algebraic adversary model
+{{CPacePaper3}}.
+With added explicit confirmation, CPace enjoys perfect forward security also under the strong sCDH and sSDH assumptions {{CPacePaper}}.

+When implementing explicit key confirmation, it is recommended to use an appropriate message-authentication code such as HMAC {{?RFC2104}} or
+CMAC {{?RFC4493}} using a key derived from ISK.
+One suitable option that works also in the parallel setting without message ordering is to make each party send an authenticator tag that is calculated over the protocol message that it has sent previously, i.e. let party A calculate its transmitted authentication code over MSGa and let party B calculate its transmitted authentication code over MSGb.

+## Sampling of scalars

+For curves over fields F\_p where p is a prime close to a power of two, we recommend sampling scalars as a uniform bit string of length field\_size\_bits.
+We do so in order to reduce both, complexity of the implementation and reducing the attack surface with respect to side-channels for embedded systems in hostile environments.
+The effect of non-uniform sampling on security was demonstrated to be begning in {{CPacePaper}} for the case of Curve25519 and Curve448.
+This analysis however does not transfer to most curves in Short-Weierstrass form.
+As a result, we recommend rejection sampling if G is as in {{CPaceWeierstrass}}.

 ## Single-coordinate CPace on Montgomery curves